 Some residents had previously raised concerns about unusual smells, which they believed were caused by combustible gases in the air.
 Although our records show that all approvals in relation to land gases were granted by the local authority at the preconstruction phase, as a precaution we have appointed expert consultants to undertake independent testing to investigate.
 We are pleased to confirm that the internal air quality surveys have shown no trace of methane, carbon monoxide and/or hydrogen sulphide.
 The concentration of these gases was found to be zero.

-There have been some complaints from residents on Broadis Way about mice infestations.
-We arranged pest control investigations at these properties which have shown there isn’t an infestation but there was some evidence of mice in specific areas, so we are carrying out works to ensure any gaps are filled to prevent future entry by rodents.
+There have been some complaints from residents about mice infestations.
+We have found some evidence of mice in specific areas, and have therefore commenced a programme of proactive baiting outside of some homes.
 If you are experiencing problems with mice then please let us know.

 We know that there have been instances of vandalism and anti-social behaviour on the estate, in particular vehicles being stolen or broken into.
-We will not tolerate this, and are working with the local police to investigate these crimes.
-We need your help to solve this - please report any crime to the local police immediately.
+We will not tolerate this and we work closely with the local Police.

 Phase one and two residents

 Inspections to resident's homes will be undertaken by one of our surveyors along with Willmott Dixon and our Clerk of Works to assess whether there are any outstanding defects that need to be addressed.
 After the inspection we will make sure you are informed of any works that need to be done, and importantly which contractor will complete these works.
 Once any works are complete, we will we be able to assess whether any further compensation is owed to residents and if so, how much.
 We will of course keep you updated on this.

 Phase three residents